Skip to content

 Common failure modes the journal will reveal:

-• TLS cert mismatch — the journal shows x509: certificate is valid for …, not <addr>.
-The server’s gRPC cert doesn’t cover the address the agent dials.
-See “tls: failed to verify certificate” just below for the fix.
+• TLS verify failure — the journal shows x509: certificate is valid for …, not <addr>.
+The server’s TLS certificate doesn’t cover the address the agent dials.
+See just below.

 ”tls: failed to verify certificate” / “certificate is valid for … not …”